You may have been redirected here from

 If you have a question about any section, simply post a comment under that particular video.
 Others may have the same question!
 I’ll post my reply to every question.

 All the videos

 Each link takes you to YouTube.
 After you’ve viewed the video and perhaps read the comments (or left one yourself), return to this page.
 Be sure to keep track of where you are!
-The videos are numbered the same way the sections are numbered in the license manual, and as they are uploaded the links will be live.
+The videos are numbered the same way the sections are numbered in the license manual.
 Good luck!
+All videos have been updated for the 9th (2019-2023) Edition

 - 4.4 Reactance and Impedance (G13)

 - 4.6 Practical Circuits (G15)

 - 4.7 Basic Test Equipment (G16)